 When a schedule is created in the UI, the host application sends the job to schedulers starting with the first and moving down the list ("round-robin" style).
 The queried scheduler stores the schedule xml in a local working directory.
 This acts as a repository for the scheduler's unique set of jobs.

 From this point, each scheduler acts independently.
 The host application has no idea what happens to schedules after they are sent out successfully.
 Likewise, the schedulers have no more communication with the host application with regard to report execution.

 Note: You can view and edit schedules from the UI using the schedule manager, but this is essentially a combined front-end for the schedulers' existing files.
 If a scheduler is offline you will simply not see its schedules in the list (there will be a warning message).
 The schedule manager has no impact on the host application.

 Schedulers periodically scan their repository for job execute times.
 If a job is ready and the current time is equal to or past the execute time, the scheduler knows to run the job.
 The scheduler will perform its duty and then alter the schedule xml to indicate success or failure and the next execute time.

 This default behavior may be adequate for most cases, but there can be issues.
 In particular, the Scheduler Queue sets out to solve the following two issues that can arise in default configurations: Load Balancing and Unexpected Outages.

 How the Queue Works

 The Scheduler Queue is a custom .NET or Web Service library which aims to handle scheduling in a much more robust manner.
 It's important to note that the queue is entirely customizable.
-You are only required to implement all the applicable methods; how you do so is up to you.
+You are only required to implement the applicable methods; how you do so is up to you.
 The following section will describe a typical setup which can improve load balancing and help resolve some common issues with multiple schedulers.
-Later on, we provide a pre-built Example that can be used as-is with minimal modifications, or altered as you see fit.
+Later on, we provide a pre-built example that can be used as-is with minimal modifications or altered as you see fit.